Book a hard waste collection

 Turned into compost at Cleanaway's South East Organics Facility (watch a video about the facility)

-Are collected by Beaurepaires for recycling and energy recovery.
-Beurepaires are a member of the Tyre Stewardship council of Australia.
-Your tyres may be used in playgrounds, contruction or even a new road.
+Are collected and then processed by Beaurepaires for recycling and energy recovery.
+Beaurepaires are a member of the Tyre Stewardship council of Australia.
+Your tyres may be used in playgrounds, construction or even a new road.

-Are taken to Soft Landing where they are broken down and seperated into each material type.
-One mattress may become roof sheeting, carpet underlay, mulch, kindling and acoustic panelling.
+Are taken to Soft Landing where they are broken down and separated into each material type.
+One mattress may become roof sheeting, carpet underlay, mulch, kindling or acoustic panelling.

 All other items